marcospcury/gatsby-plugin-translate/README.md

 }

-// translated to spanish node: node {
+// translated to spanish node: wordpressWpPostEs {
   acf {
     category
     title
     content
     tags
   }
-  fields {
-    es {
-      acf {
-        category
-        title
-        content
-        tags
 }
-    }
-  }
-}
 ```

 Arrays and object properties will be translated recursivelly, as long as they are set to 'true'.
+Arrays of objects must have the object structure set in the options.
 Undefined and null nodes or properties will be copied as-is to the translated structure.

 # Feedback
 This is the very first version of our plugin and any contribution is welcome :)